nvidia-cosmos/cosmos-transfer2.5/README.md

 Thank you for your interest in our work!

-— The Nvidia Cosmos Team
+— The NVIDIA Cosmos Team